 Into the Spider-Verse is undeniably entertaining.
 It put an idea into play: what if versions of the same character joined together from across different realities?
 Doctor Strange touched on the idea of multiple dimensions and the various threats held within.
 The sequel is expected to take this idea further as the first horror movie within the MCU.
 The multiverse concept even appears in Ant-Man, and is a core element of Ant-Man and the Wasp.
 But the idea of an MCU multiverse is still in its infancy.
 In an animated world, exploring this idea may seem easier to piece together, but it could work just as well within a live-action version.

 If it were up to me, and sadly it isn’t, I would bring Jake Johnson back in animated form as a connecting element between the animated and live-action movies.
 He wouldn’t stay animated though!
 The storyline would drag him kicking and screaming from an animated reality to a live-action one.
 Not only would this connect the movies, but fans of New Girl would get to see Nick rising up as a hero.
-The slightly overweight, unmotivated, and somewhat incompetent role that Johnson is known for playing would work well in live-action.
+The slightly overweight, unmotivated, and somewhat incompetent role that Johnson is known for playing would work well on-screen.
 He’s not the sort of character you would send out to fight Thanos, but his entertainment value is undeniable.
-I’m not saying he would have a major role, but we’ll get to that in a moment.
+I’m not saying he would have a major role.
+But we’ll get to that in a moment.

-The great thing about a live-action Into the Spider-Verse is that while it’s not part of the MCU, it can be connected to it.
+The great thing about a live-action Into the Spider-verse, is that while it’s not part of the MCU, it can be connected to it.
 Within the movie, it’s a gateway between universes.
 In the real world, it’s a gateway between companies and their character rights.
 Playing out such an idea via a live-action format allows both sides to use it in the future.

-Imagine Tom Holland, Toby McGuire, Andrew Garfield, Jake Johnson, and maybe even Nic Cage, all playing their own versions of the same character.
+Imagine Tom Holland, Toby McGuire, Andrew Garfield, Jake Johnson, and maybe even Nick Cage, all playing their own versions of the same character.
 All uniting to defeat an enemy that threatens all their realities.
 Of course, we run into an obvious problem: why wouldn’t such a threat be handled by the Avengers?
 To avoid this, I’d move Holland’s Spider-Man (and any essential companions) through some tear, wormhole, or rift to another reality.
 One where the Avengers don’t exist and there are no heroes to stop this massive threat.
 No heroes, that is, except the multiple versions of Spider-Man!

 Regardless of the specifics of the story, such a movie would allow some wild moments that fans could only dream of seeing.
 Despite playing the same character, Toby McGuire, Andrew Garfield, and Tom Holland all bring something unique to their movies.
 Seeing the three of them attempting to unite as a team would be ridiculous, but fantastic.

 For those of you who aren’t fans of Garfield, McGuire, or both, just pause for a second.
 I’m not suggesting that both characters would be in the entire movie.
-They might appear briefly to guide the story, they might come and go, or they might be the main characters throughout.
+They might appear briefly to guide the story, they might come and go, or they might be main characters throughout.
 I think we’d need to test them together to see how the chemistry works out.
 But another interesting idea would be having villains or romantic interests appearing as well.
 I mean the potential ideas are literally infinite in number.

 Stepping out of the MCU…and Back Again?

 The problem with Sony and Marvel flip-flopping from one deal to no deal is that it’s difficult to place Spider-Man in one universe or the other.
-As I said earlier, we could simply go down the route of accepting that the Avengers, Spider-Man, Venom, and Morbius all exist within the same world, but when Sony decides to take Spider-Man and his accompanying characters back, what will the explanation be for his disappearance?
-It’s not like they would kill him off in the MCU but leave him alive in the Sony-Verse.
+As I said earlier, we could simply go down the route of accepting that the Avengers, Spider-Man, Venom, and Morbius all exist within the same world, but when Sony decide to take Spider-Man and his accompanying characters back, what will the explanation be for his disappearance?
+It’s not like they would kill him off in the MCU but leave him alive in the Sony-verse.

 That’s why I truly believe that the idea of a multiverse is the only real explanation that could be used.
 Arguably, we could assume that Holland’s Spider-Man exists in both universes already.
 When we watch the MCU, it’s the MCU version, and when we watch Venom, Morbius, etc, it’s a different, Sony version.
-The characters could essentially be the same, while actually being separate.
+The characters could essentially be exactly the same, while actually being separate.
 But maybe I’ve just watched too much Rick and Morty!